NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-6-the-mrsa-case-study.md

 Before you start:

-* Make sure that your working directory in R is `rmarkdown` in the course directory (Session > Set Working Directory).
+* Make sure that your working directory in R is `tutorials/rmarkdown` in the course directory (Session > Set Working Directory).
-* Open the file `rmarkdown/code/supplementary_material.Rmd`.
+* Open the file `tutorials/rmarkdown/code/supplementary_material.Rmd`.

 > **Note** <br>
 > In this tutorial we have used Conda to install all the R packages we need,